Recorder

 https://prabook.com/web/larell.muir/2539047

-During his administration, Murray constructed its present city hall, (essentially renovating Arlington Elementary School).
+During his administration, Murray constructed its previous city hall, (essentially renovating Arlington Elementary School).
 He was noted for increasing Murray's presence in the arts, especially its sponsorship of the Murray Symphony Orchestra.
 He was also noted for his opposition of annexing then unincorporated Taylorsville, Utah into Murray which would have doubled its population.

 Born in Randolph, Utah, he served in the United States Army and was stationed at Fort Holabird, Maryland.
 Muir served the city of Murray as its Recorder prior to being elected Mayor.